pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 them will be deployed to production separately.
 A single ticket is considered "done" when all the functionality in the ticket is in production and tested.

+I cover more on why deploying to production is not the same as making a release below as this is where Feature Flags come in.

 ### Learning to embrace Feature Flags

 Feature flags are a pretty simple idea, but in practice they can be quite